Rob’s Rescue and Replant

 Share

-When Rob and Carolyn acquired their two-acre block eighteen years ago there was an old house, a mature gum tree and a claret ash, a few rosebushes and surrounding bushland.
+When Rob and Carolyn acquired their two-acre block eighteen years ago there was an old house, a mature gum tree and a claret ash, a few rose bushes and surrounding bushland.

 Twelve years ago, after demolishing the former dwelling and having lived onsite in a shed and caravan while the family’s new home was being constructed, Rob turned his attention to creating a garden.